-As a result of the Customs union between Liechtenstein and Switzerland, certain Swiss Federal Stamp duties apply also in Liechtenstein, including the Swiss securities Turnover stamp duty (Umsatzabgabe).
+As a result of the customs union between Liechtenstein and Switzerland, certain Swiss federal stamp duties apply also in Liechtenstein, including the Swiss securities turnover tax (Umsatzabgabe).

-The issuance and the sale of the Bonds on the issuance day (primary market transaction) are not subject to Swiss federal securities turnover tax (Umsatzabgabe).
+The issuance and the sale of the Bonds on the issuance day (primary market transaction) are not subject to Swiss federal securities turnover tax.
 Secondary market dealings in the Bonds may be subject to the Swiss federal securities turnover tax at a rate of up to 0.15 per cent of the purchase price of the Bonds, however, only if a securities dealer in Switzerland or Liechtenstein, as defined in the Swiss federal stamp duty act (Bundesgesetz über die Stempelabgaben), is a party or acts as an intermediary to the transaction and no exemption applies.